The PO – The Team – The Daily Scrum

-I have some different views on this, and wanted to share them.
+I have some different views on this topic, and wanted to share them.

 Your comments are of course welcome.

-I am just saying what my thoughts and experiences have, together, taught me.
-I want to discover just what is most effective for ‘pretty good’ Scrum teams.
+I am sharing my thoughts and experiences, together, taught me.
+I want to discover what is most effective for ‘pretty good’ Scrum teams.
 (Maybe not best for super teams or for beginner teams.)
 So, I am trying to have a conversation — maybe about what to add to Scrum — not a religious war.

 OK.
 My views expressed too quickly: